tanersener/ffmpeg-video-slideshow-scripts/transition_video_scripts/README.md

 Enhanced version of `Wipe In` transition.
 Screen is divided into bars moving from one side to the other

-**Options:** screen mode, width, height, fps, image duration, transition duration, background color, bar count, direction
+**Options:** screen mode, width, height, fps, image duration, transition duration, background color, bar count, direction, audio sample format, audio sample rate, audio channel layout

 #### Scene Arrangement